acentswap/docs2-wiki/products/pancakeswap-exchange/README.md

 ![](../../.gitbook/assets/pancakeswap-exchange-header.png)

 AcentSwap is an Automated Market Maker (AMM), and the Exchange is at the heart of AcentSwap.
-AcentSwap is the leading AMM on the BNB Smart Chain, and as statistics tell, the most popular Decentralized Exchange (DEX) ever!
+AcentSwap is the leading AMM on the Acent Mainnet, and as statistics tell, the most popular Decentralized Exchange (DEX) ever!

 The AcentSwap Exchange offers several features that support decentralized trading: